 - Monitor Online Brand Mentions (Search & Social)

-The internet is always changing and so is how your customers review your brand and find you online -- your ORM best practices have to change with it.
+The internet is always changing and so is how your customers review your brand and find you online — your ORM best practices have to change with it.
+With the above guide, it’s easier than ever before to improve your online reputation and to protect it from emerging threats.